panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 Blueprint:
 ***********
-Download the MSSQL Blueprint by clikcing the link provided below:
+Download the MSSQL Blueprint by clicking the link provided below:

 :download:`mssql2014.json <./blueprints/windowsMSSQL2014.json>`

-From Apps (NuCalm) within Prism Central, navigate to the Blueprint Workspace by clicking (|image1|) icon located on the left tool ribbon.
+From Apps (Calm) within Prism Central, navigate to the Blueprint Workspace by clicking (|image1|) icon located on the left tool ribbon.
 This will open the Blueprint Workspace where self-authored blueprints are staged for editing, publishing, and/or launching as Applications.
 When the Blueprint grid appears, click the **Upload Blueprint** button located along the top of the Blueprint grid.

 .. figure:: https://s3.amazonaws.com//s3.nutanixworkshops.com/calm/lab3/image2.png